 They are best suited for very experienced dog owners as they can sometimes be quite aloof.
 You can expect these dogs to be more low-key than purebred Alsatians.

-Don’t mistake their quiet nature for a low energy dog.
-Quite the contrary, they are a working dog that requires lots of stimulation.
+Don’t mistake their quiet nature for a low-energy dog.
+Quite the contrary, they are working dog that requires lots of stimulation.

 10. Shepherd Chow (Chow Chow German Shepherd mix)

 If you wondered how a German Shepherd would look with an even thicker coat, here’s the Chow Shepherd.
 While they won’t get as fluffy as a purebred Chow Chow, you can be sure they need lots of grooming.

 Their coat is dense and prone to matting if not taken care of properly.